Biretta: Appearance

-Use by Anglicans
+Anglican use

 Birettas are also occasionally worn by Anglo-Catholic Anglican clergy, though it is generally considered a Romanism.
-Canons and deans could wear a black biretta with a red pom.
+Canons and deans could wear a black biretta with a purple pom (Honorary Canons are signified by a red pom).

+"Biretta Belt" is a slang term for regions where Anglo-Catholic clergy were historically noticeable and more commonly donned birettas (such as the Episcopal Dioceses of Fond du Lac, Eau Claire, and Milwaukee in Wisconsin, Quincy, Chicago and Springfield in Illinois, Northern Indiana, and Marquette in Michigan).

 The Canterbury cap, which like the biretta, evolved from the medieval cap, although seldom used since the early 20th century, has been considered a more authentically Anglican alternative to the biretta.
 The Canterbury cap has a soft, square top rather than the rigid horns that developed on the biretta.

+Lutheran use

+Birettas may also be worn by Lutheran clergy, primarily those affiliated with an Evangelical Catholic churchmanship.